 PT.
 CSFI (Cilacap Samudera Fishing Industry)

-We are seeking additional participants, particularly suppliers to food service in North American, European, Indonesian or other Asian markets.
-Please contact [email protected] for more information.
+We are seeking additional participants, particularly suppliers to food service in North American, European, and Indonesian or other Asian markets.

 - Lack of specific stock status data for snapper and grouper species in Indonesian territorial waters.
 Snappers and groupers are included in the “demersal fishes” group in the public stock status overview, and not reported as individual species groups.